bharath12b5/mvn-linux/Building-Swift.md

     2. --install-prefix must either be omitted or set to its default value of "/usr".

-    3. When the build completes, the Swift binaries will be laid out under $DESTDIR, with the complete prefix (i.e. usr).
+    3. When the build completes, the Swift binaries will be laid out under $MYDESTDIR, with the complete prefix (i.e. usr).
 The contents of the installation destination can be moved to another location (e.g. /opt/swift), or tarred up and unpacked on another machine.

     4. Additional useful build options